Labedlam/oc-codegen/README.md

 ### Template Data

-Each template has access to the [formatted ordercloud spec](../src/models/formattedSpec.model.ts).
-Additionally, contextual templates get injected with data for each context (operation, resource, or model)
+Each template has access to the [formatted ordercloud spec](https://ordercloudapi.github.io/oc-codegen/interfaces/formattedspec.html).
+Additionally, contextual templates get injected with data for each context (operation, resource, or model).

 The debug option will print the formatted spec to stdout which you can then pipe into a file.
 For example: